 We looked at a definition of these above.
-An alternative description for the term could be "facts which must be disclosed" (by law, and in order to enable the underwriter to make a professional assessment of the risk).
-These include facts which:
+An alternative description for the term could be "facts which must be disclosed" (by law, and in order to enable the underwriter to make a professional assessment of the proposed risk).
+These include circumstances which:

-- (i) render a risk greater than would otherwise be supposed, e.g. highly flammable materials stored on the insured premises (fire insurance), when the insured's business would not lead a prudent underwriter to assume this; - (ii) render a potential loss greater than would otherwise be supposed, e.g. stock items of gold and other precious materials in a general store where a prudent underwriter would not expect such things (theft insurance); - (iii) relate to previous losses or claims' experience; - (iv) relate to previous adverse insurance experience, e.g. being refused cover or having special terms applied by another insurer; - (v) describe and assist in understanding the nature of the subject matter of the proposed insurance; - (vi) may affect the legal rights of the insurer, e.g. special terms of trade which waive all future subrogation rights.
+(i) render a risk greater than would otherwise be supposed, e.g. highly flammable materials stored on the insured premises (in the case of fire insurance), when the insured's business would not lead a prudent underwriter to assume this;

+- (ii) render a potential loss greater than would otherwise be supposed, e.g. stock items of gold and other precious materials in a general store where a prudent underwriter would not expect such things (in the case of theft insurance); - (iii) relate to previous losses or claims' experience; - (iv) relate to previous adverse insurance experience, e.g. being refused cover or having abnormally restrictive terms applied by another insurer; - (v) relate to the nature of the subject matter of the proposed insurance; - (vi) may affect the legal rights of the insurer, e.g. special terms of trade which may prejudice any future subrogation rights; - (vii) the insurer requests but which the proposer is not under a duty to disclose in the absence of such enquiry.